alicemunsal/dohex/DoHex2.md

 For the perspective of the DOD; repositories, gateways, boundery objects or UI patterns like MVC, MVVM or MVP; all the patterns are transformation mechanisms.

+> - If you don't understand the data you don't understand the problem.
+> - Understand the problem by understanding the data.
+> - Different problems require different solutions.
+> - If you have different data, you have different problem.
+> - If you don't understand the cost of solving the problem, you don't understand the problem.

 > There is no ideal, abstract solution to the problem.